-Each section below draws on diverse data sources to substantiate the sequential steps in the overall argument, but our main analysis is based on data from the Millennium Cohort Study.
-IPE readers may be unfamiliar with the UK’s main cohort studies and their potential for use in IPE research, so some explanation may be useful here.
-There are four main cohort studies: the National Child Development Study (NCDS); the Birth Cohort Study (BCS70), ‘Next Steps’ and the Millennium Cohort Study (MCS).
-Here we draw on the MCS which is a UK wide cohort study which interviewed more than 18,000 children born in 2000-1.
+Each section below draws on diverse data sources to substantiate the sequential steps in the overall argument, but our main novel findings are based on data from the MCS.
+IPE readers may be unfamiliar with the UK’s main ‘cohort studies’ and their potential for use in IPE research.
+There are four main cohort studies: the National Child Development Study (NCDS); the Birth Cohort Study (BCS70), ‘Next Steps’ and the Millennium Cohort Study (MCS) covering generations born in 1958, 1970, 1998 and 2000 respectively.

+Here we draw on the MCS which is a UK wide cohort study which follows the lives of more than 18,000 children born in 2000-1.
 There have so far been 7 waves of the MCS.
-The cohort studies vary in detail but all of them cover exceptionally fine-grained aspects of the cohort members’ lives.
+The MCS covers exceptionally fine-grained aspects of the cohort members’ lives.
 In early childhood they comprise medical data, teacher and school surveys/interviews, parental interviews and sometimes test data.
 More recent sweeps often include time use and even technology enhanced data on physical activity.
 They sometimes cover very intimate aspects of the cohort members’ health, well-being and social life.
-While always subject to the constraints of quantitative data, they nevertheless offer very detailed insights into the lives of a representative (with weighting) sample of different UK generations (born respectively in 1958, 1970, 1998 and 2000).
+While always subject to the constraints of quantitative data, they nevertheless offer very detailed insights into the lives of a representative (with weighting) sample of different UK generations.
 While well used in sociology, social policy, health and even criminological research, to our knowledge few papers draw on this data in IPE.
-Given the increased interest in IPE in exploring the domestic and everyday aspects of the overall social ensemble of the international political economy, there is substantial potential to use these datasets to good effect in IPE.